mchesler613/python_adventures/python_logging.md

 ## logging.FileHandler

 Then, we create a `FileHandler` object with a filename, `log_one.txt`, and file writing mode, `w`, to overwrite the file content each time it's opened.
-The default `FileHandler` has an file mode of `a`, which appends to the associated file's existing content.
+The default `FileHandler` has a file mode of `a`, which appends to the associated file's existing content.

 >class FileHandler(StreamHandler):
 >    """